kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 });
 {% endprism %}

 The `$` tells us that we're using jQuery to bind the `jQuery.click` method to the link on the web page which, again, is the one with an id of `#chelseaLink`.
-It has a parameter called `event` passed to it...we'll come back to that shortly because `dataset` is the key to this code.
+It has a parameter called `event` passed to it...we'll come back to that shortly because `.dataset` is the key to this code.

-`dataset` is a property that stores __any and all information placed in an element's data-attribute.__ For example: `teamInfo.dataset.team` is direct reference to the value of the `data-team` attribute listed in `<div id="teamInfo">` in HTML, with that value being "Chelsea".
+`.dataset` is a property that stores __any and all information placed in an element's data-attribute.__ For example: `teamInfo.dataset.team` is direct reference to the value of the `data-team` attribute listed in `<div id="teamInfo">` in HTML, with that value being "Chelsea".

-When `#chelseaLink` is clicked, it looks at all the content stored in the data-attributes listed in <div id="teamInfo"> and loads them inside the `div` tags that are referenced by `querySelector()`, all with the help of `innerHTML`.
+When `#chelseaLink` is clicked, it looks at all the content stored in the data-attributes listed in `<div id="teamInfo">` and loads them inside the `div` tags that are referenced by `querySelector()`, all with the help of `innerHTML`.

 OK...back to the function's `event` parameter...